-As social distancing restrictions are eased and more businesses are re-opening throughout California, daily life is slowly beginning to inch back toward normal.
-Most homeowners have been cooped up indoors and/or working from home for the last few months, so naturally there is some excitement to spend more time outdoors and re-connect with friends and family.
+As social-distancing restrictions are eased and more businesses are re-opening throughout California, daily life is slowly beginning to inch back toward normal.
+Most homeowners have been cooped up indoors and/or working from home for several months, so naturally there is pent up excitement to re-connect with friends and family and spend more time outdoors.

-However, it’s important to keep in mind that the pandemic is still evolving.
+However, it’s important to keep in mind that the pandemic is still among us.
 Though life might appear to be more normal on the surface, safety is still a consideration for any homeowners association.

 Be aware of the risks

-Because the pandemic is still happening, HOAs must carefully weigh the risks of allowing access to social spaces like clubhouses, pools, sports complexes, etc. If the association is not able to effectively control social distancing, the HOA faces the risk of being shut down by law enforcement or being sued by someone who can prove they became ill as a result of visiting the HOA.
+Because the pandemic is still happening, HOAs must carefully weigh the risks of allowing access to social spaces like clubhouses, pools, sports complexes, etc. If the association is not able to effectively control social distancing and mitigate the spread of viruses, the HOA faces risk of liability.
 Boards should discuss all risks with the association’s legal counsel and property manager to get a clearer sense of what safety measures can be implemented to safeguard the community and its residents.

 Look to city, county, state and CDC guidelines

 Health and municipal authorities are keeping a close eye on public safety while weighing the need to open businesses and other social spaces.
-Look to their recommendations for guidance.
-Your community association management company and legal counsel will help you better understand the guidelines that apply to HOAs and how you can put these recommendations and restrictions into practice.
+Look to their recommendations for frequent guidance.
+Although these guidelines change often, your community association management company and legal counsel will help you better understand the guidelines that apply to HOAs and how you can put these recommendations and restrictions into practice.

 It’s important to control crowds in common areas, which may become a challenge as eager residents rush to use amenities.
 Consider limitations on number of residents using common area spaces, creating a reservation system, or limiting usage to certain hours or days of the week.